Harry Potter and the Return of Heritage

 "I thought I should tell you that my godfather will be here in a few minutes."

-"I do not know why he is coming, he didn't say."
-Harry replied plainly, "But I am hoping that he will take me away for the remainder of the summer."
+"I do not know why he is coming; he didn't say," Harry replied plainly.
+"But I am hoping that he will take me away for the remainder of the summer."

 "Who the blazes is in our garden?"
-UncleVernon exclaimed and began to walk towards the door, "Petunia call the police, they are trespassing."
+Uncle Vernon exclaimed, walking towards the door.
+"Petunia, call the police.
+They're trespassing."

 "Vernon," Aunt Petunia hissed.
 "It's his godfather."

-"I do not know," Harry said.
+"I don't know," Harry said.

 "Vernon, help me with Dudders," Aunt Petunia said quickly.
-"We will take him up to his room, but I want you both out of here as soon as possible!"
+"I want you both out of here as soon as possible!"

-"Sirius," Harry said with a sigh of relief, "What are you doing here?"
+"Sirius," Harry said with a sigh of relief.
+"What are you doing here?"

-"What is going on Sirius?"
+"What's going on Sirius?"
 He asked.

 "Do you remember what Dumbledore had me do the night I left Hogwarts?"
 Sirius asked.

 "Exactly that," Sirius said.
-"I will not go into the details, but the old friends were all members of the Order of the Phoenix.
-It's a secret society that was created to combat Voldemort and his followers.
-But you will hear more about that later."
-Sirius said with a look at the time.
-"The reason you have been stuck here for a month is because the protective magic around this house may now be tested for the first time.
-Lily's protection not only protects you, but your Muggle relatives as well.
-You have to spend a minimum of two to three weeks every year here to recharge the protections.
-Dumbledore wanted you to stay longer to make sure that they were at their maximum strength; this is unfortunately one of the safest places for you.
+"I will not go into the details, but the old friends were all members of the Order of the Phoenix, a secret society that was created to combat Voldemort and his followers, but you will hear more about that later.
+The reason you have been stuck here for a month is because the protective magic around this house may now be tested for the first time.
+Lily's protection not only protects you, but your Muggle relatives as well, but you have to spend a minimum of two to three weeks every year here to recharge the protections.
+Dumbledore wanted you to stay longer to make sure that they were at their maximum strength as this is, unfortunately, one of the safest places for you.
 Even so, I have been fighting to get you out of here as soon as it was possible."

 "How will we be getting there?"
 Harry asked.

-"Sure, how long will the flight be?"
+"Yes.
+How long will the flight be?"
 He asked.

 Harry couldn't help but relish in the freedom of being up in the air on his broom.
 After being confined to Little Whinging for a month, this was paradise.
-Sirius seemed to be enjoying his flight too.
-Harry noticed that he seemed very good at riding; he wondered if that came from practice last year.
-He had ridden bare back once and it had been an unsettling experience, but Sirius looked at ease.
+Sirius seemed to be enjoying his flight too, and Harry noticed that he seemed very good at riding; he wondered if that came from practice last year.
+He had ridden bare back once and it had been an unsettling experience, but Sirius seemed to be at ease.

 "But surely you have ways of communicating without owls?"
 Harry asked.

-Sirius frowned at him for a moment, "Was that the same night you caught the night bus?"
+Sirius frowned at him for a moment.
+"Was that the same night you caught the night bus?"

 "So the Weasley's can use magic at home?"
 Harry asked in surprise.

-"Right Harry, we are nearly there," Sirius called.
-"Fly over me so that I can reach your leg, I need to apply the disillusionment charm to you."
+"Right, Harry, we are nearly there," Sirius called.
+"Fly over me so that I can reach your leg; I need to apply the disillusionment charm to you."

 Harry did as directed and Sirius cast the spell.
-An odd sensation spread up his body, it was as though a cold vine was climbing up him.
+An odd sensation spread through his body, as though a cold vine was climbing up his limbs.
 He looked at his hands, which were holding his broom, and saw that they now blended into the wooden handle.
-He actually struggled to see where his hands were the charm was so good, he made a mental note to learn the charm, it could be useful.
+The charm was so good, Harry actually struggled to see where his hands were, and he made a mental note to learn the useful spell.

 Sirius flew down towards a residential area that surrounded an overgrown, green square surrounded by trees.

-He touched down lightly on the grass, narrowly missing a pile of what looked like dog muck and quickly shouldered his broom.
+Harry touched down lightly on the grass, narrowly missing a pile of what looked like dog muck before quickly shouldering his broom.

-Sirius jumped off of Buckbeak's back and patted him, "Off you go then Buckbeak, fly on round to the garden."
+Sirius jumped off of Buckbeak's back and patted him.
+"Off you go then, Buckbeak.
+Fly on round to the garden."

 The Headquarters of the Order of the Phoenix may be found at number twelve Grimmauld Place, London.

 Sirius went to walk towards the stairs, when he suddenly stopped.
 Harry walked straight into the back of him as he had not been paying attention.
-Sirius stooped low and grabbed a flesh coloured string that was running into the basement.
+Sirius stooped low and grabbed a flesh colored string that was running into the basement.

 Sirius continued to climb the old staircase to the top floor.
-Harry was about to ask where they were going, when they came to a door with a nameplate: Sirius Orion Black, Heir to the House of Black.
+Harry was about to ask where they were going when they came to a door with a nameplate: Sirius Orion Black, Heir to the House of Black.